hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-enterprise-platform.md

 * Add new servers to a cluster with updated versions.
 * Autopilot won't promote new servers until a quorum is achieved.
-* Once a quorum is achieved, Autopilot pomotes new servers and demotes old ones.
+* Once a quorum is achieved, Autopilot promotes new servers and demotes old ones.
 * Autopilot can remove old servers from the cluster automatically.
 * Your upgrade is complete!